 - Walk-and-Turn test: The driver must walk along a straight line

-Challenge NJ Field Sobriety Tests
+Challenge Field Sobriety Tests New Jersey

 The three most commonly administered field sobriety tests are reliable in identifying a driver with a blood alcohol concentration (BAC) of .10 percent or higher.
 However, a person can be charged with Driving While Intoxicated in the State of New Jersey if they have a BAC as low as .08 percent.
 The margin for error here creates a very real possibility that the field sobriety test used to establish probable cause in your DWI cases was inaccurate.

 Field sobriety tests are also subject to human error because their accuracy depends in large part on being administered in a prescribed and standardized manner.
 When a police officer deviates from standard procedure, field sobriety tests become even more unreliable.
 An experienced DWI defense lawyer can highlight mistakes by law enforcement and challenge the existence of probable cause in your case.